Tech-at-DU/d3-tutorial/06-challenges/readme.md

 Add your favorite cities.
 Hometown, places you've visited.
 Look up the geo-coordinates and population.

-test your work.
+Test your work.
 Adding new cities should generate a new circle, paths, and text.

 **Challenge**